Haya-Alwizrah/Game-Hub/README.md

 # Game Hub

-**Game Hub** is a collection of classic games developed in Python as part of the Tuwaiq Academy AI Bootcamp.
+**Game Hub** is a collection of classic games developed in Python as part of the Tuwaiq Academy (Data Science and Artificial Intelligence) Bootcamp.
 The project combines game development concepts with clean object-oriented design and web deployment using Flask.

 **Live Demo:**
 [Play Game Hub](https://gamehub-v0vs.onrender.com)